- Support Us

 Over the course of the past 25 years, the Translation Prize has established itself as a valuable element of the intellectual and cultural exchange between France and the United States.
 The Translation Prize promotes French literature in the United States and provides translators and their craft with greater visibility among publishers and readers.
-The prize also seeks to increase the visibility of the publishers who bring these important French works of literature, in translation of exceptional quality, to the American market.
+The prize also seeks to increase the visibility of the publishers who bring these important French works of literature to the American market in translation of exceptional quality.

 The Translation Prize is judged by a distinguished panel of jurors.
 Click here to learn more about the jury members.